DIGImend/evdev-dump/README.md

       -p, --paused     start with the output paused -f, --feedback   enable feedback: for every event dumped a dot is printed to stderr
+      -g, --grab       grab the input device(s) with ioctl

     Signals:
       USR1/USR2        pause/resume the output